Dharwin77/Portfolio/SETUP_GUIDE.md

 # Portfolio Setup Guide

-This guide will help you configure your portfolio website with all necessary credentials and personal information.
+This guide will help you configure your portfolio website with all necessary credentials and personal informations.

 # 📧 EmailJS Setup (Contact Form)